 - Preheat and Line: Preheat oven to 375 deg.
 Fahrenheit and grease a 9×5-inch loaf pan and line with parchment paper.
 Adjust oven rack to the middle position.

-- Whisk: In a large mixing bowl, sift the all-purpose flour, baking powder, and salt together in a large bowl, and whisk well until combined.
+- Whisk Dry Ingredients: In a large mixing bowl, sift the all-purpose flour, baking powder, and salt together in a large bowl, and whisk well until combined.

 - Mix Wet Ingredients and Oats: In a medium bowl, beat the egg, yogurt, melted coconut oil, 1/4 cup honey, and 1 cup oats together until well blended.
 Now stir in the milk and mix until combined.

-- Combine to Form Batter: Slowly add the wet ingredients into the bowl with the dry ingredients, stirring with a wooden spoon until just incorporated (do not over-mix as bread may become too tough).
+- Combine to Form Dough: Slowly add the wet ingredients into the bowl with the dry ingredients, stirring with a wooden spoon until just incorporated (do not over-mix as bread may become too tough).
 The dough will resemble a thick and wet cake batter.

-- Transfer to Pan and Top with Oats: Pour batter into the prepared loaf pan, and sprinkle the top with the remaining 2 tablespoons of oats.
+- Transfer to Pan and Top with Oats: Pour batter-like dough into the prepared loaf pan, and sprinkle the top with the remaining 2 tablespoons of oats.

-- Bake: Bake in the center rack of the oven until bread is golden brown on top and a toothpick inserted in the middle comes out clean (approximately 30 to 45 minutes).
+- Bake Until Golden Brown: Bake in the center rack of the oven until bread is golden brown on top and a toothpick inserted in the middle comes out clean (approximately 30 to 45 minutes).

-- Let Cool Completely: Remove bread from the pan and allow it to cool completely on a cooling rack before brushing with the remaining honey, then slicing and serving.
+- Let Cool Completely Before Brushing with Honey: Remove bread from the pan and allow it to cool completely on a cooling rack before brushing with the remaining honey, then slicing and serving.

-Gluten-Free Multipurpose Flour: I used Cup4Cup Gluten-Free 1:1 multipurpose flour in this recipe (but it does contain milk, so for a dairy-free option, make sure to use a dairy-free gluten-free all-purpose flour).
-Make sure that your blend contains xanthan gum too!
-Feel free to use other gluten-free flour blends that are made with light flours/starches such as rice flour/corn starch/ tapioca starch (this will result in a lighter and fluffier texture).
-I do NOT recommend using blends that include heavier flours such as bean flours as this will result in a denser bread.
+Gluten-Free Flour: I use and recommend Cup4Cup Gluten-Free 1:1 multipurpose flour in this recipe (but it does contain milk, so for a dairy-free option, make sure to use a dairy-free gluten-free measure for measure flour).
+For best results, make sure to use a gluten-free flour blend that is made with light flours/starches (such as rice flour, corn starch, potato starch or tapioca starch) to ensure a lighter and fluffier texture.
+I do NOT recommend using blends that include heavier flours (such as garbanzo bean flour) as this will result in a denser bread.

-Yogurt: I used Greek yogurt in this recipe, but you can also make this honey oat bread dairy-free by using coconut yogurt (or other non-dairy yogurt) instead of Greek yogurt.
+Yogurt: I used regular Greek yogurt in this recipe, but you can also make this honey oat bread dairy-free by using dairy-free Greek yogurt.